-Information Assurance and Security: Information Security Management - DIT 15535
+Information Assurance and Security Level 1: Asset Security (CISSP Domain 2) - DIT 15535

 The purpose of this course is to introduce students to the area of network and information security.
 This course builds the conceptual foundation for the advanced Information Assurance and Security (IAS) courses.
 Topics include the context of information security, legislation, threats, policies, procedures, security management issues, and risk management and assessment.
 This course is more conceptual in nature and provides limited hands-on experience in working with many of the concepts presented.